And rehabilitation after the installation of a pacemaker

 Such sensors in stores and libraries generate electromagnetic fields that identify embedded "tags" on the products.
 Under special circumstances, these fields may temporarily affect the operation of the pacemaker.
 Considerable intervention is hardly possible, if at a pace to go through the detectors. recommended:

-- They are aware that they are there.
+- Be aware that they are there.

 - In a normal pace to go through them.